Nikith-Kalu/portfolio/README.md

 # Nikith-Kalu|Portfolio
-The website the houses my work (can't be assed explaining more about it)
+The website that houses my work (can't be assed explaining more about it)